gabriele-bani/rl-demonstrations/README.md

 ## Description

-Poster and Code for the project in [Reinforcement Learning](http://studiegids.uva.nl/xmlpages/page/2018-2019/zoek-vak/vak/63460) of the MSc in Artificial Intelligence at the University of Amsterdam.
+Poster and Code for the project in [Reinforcement Learning](http://studiegids.uva.nl/xmlpages/page/2018-2019/zoek-vak/vak/63460) course of the MSc in Artificial Intelligence at the University of Amsterdam.
 Joint project of [Gabriele Bani](https://github.com/Hiryugan), [Andrii Skliar](github.com/askliar), [Gabriele Cesa](https://github.com/Gabri95) and [Davide Belli](https://github.com/davide-belli)

 ## Main Idea